Flattery I hope to deserve on the Rush Limbaugh show.

 Thank you very, very much, man.

-Appreciate it uh a great deal.
+I appreciate it a great deal.

-All righty, Mark Davis in Forush.
+All righty, Mark Davis in for Rush.

-Let's get this last break in, come back and see what we can pack into the final moments of the Tuesday show, shall we?
+Come back and see what we can pack into the final moments of the Tuesday show, shall we?

-Back in a sec on the EIB network.
+Back in a sec on the EIB Network.

-As we bring today's Limbaugh Show proceedings to a close, uh a couple of things to take us out.
+As we bring today's Limbaugh Show proceedings to a close, a couple of things to take us out.

-Today we've looked ahead to tonight's voting, today's voting and tonight's results, and tomorrow we'll see how this all plays out.
+And tomorrow we'll see how this all plays out.

-So strap in to whatever returns you like, and there'll be some lessons learned and some things to do.
+So strap into whatever returns you like, and there'll be some lessons learned and some things to do.

-Um as we come out today, uh I I get real sappy on election days, and I think we all should because you know, everybody tal uh how many times have we heard from some state or another today?
+As we come out today, I get real sappy on election days, and I think we all should because, you know, everybody talks.

-Well, turnout's gonna be pretty low.
+Well, turnout's going to be pretty low.

 And I know it's just the primary, if you want to phrase it that way.